-A Meyer lemon tree in the kitchen, a kaffir lime tree on the terrace, a blood orange tree on either side of the front door.
+A Meyer lemon tree in the kitchen, a Kaffir lime tree on the terrace, a Chinotto sour orange tree on either side of the front door.
 If ever a plant evolved for living out its life in a pot, surely it's a citrus tree.
-Especially these.
-All Bay Flora citrus trees are grafted onto dwarfing or semi-dwarfing rootstock that makes pot culture a snap.
-Not only do grafted citrus trees bloom and bear fruit at an earlier age than seedlings or cuttings, they also have greater frost resistance.
-And of the hundreds of citrus tree cultivars, we bring you the most useful, the most beautiful and the easiest to grow.
+Of the hundreds of citrus tree cultivars, we bring you the most useful, the most beautiful and the easiest to grow.

 All the citrus trees can be grown indoors, but they appreciate spending the summer months outside.
-Meyer lemon, kaffir lime, Bearss lime, Calamondin, kumquat and Trovita orange trees are the easiest citrus trees to grow indoors year-round, although they'll need an appropriate spot that gives them full sun and protection from heating and cooling vents.
+Meyer lemon, Kaffir lime, Bearss lime, Calamondin, Kumquat and Trovita orange trees are some of the easier citrus trees to grow indoors year-round, although they'll need an appropriate spot that gives them full sun and protection from heating and cooling vents.
 Citrus trees indoors also require ample humidity.

 Orders received by Fridays 5 pm PDT will be shipped the following Monday.
-Shipping charges: 25% for CA, 30% for OR and WA, 40% for rest of continental U.S.
+Shipping charges: 30% for CA, 35% for OR, WA, AZ, NV.
+45% for rest of continental U.S.

 |Yuzu Tree 5 Gal|

 Citrus ichangensis x Citrus reticulata.
-Yuzu trees, upright up to about 10' on dwarfing stock, are the only citrus trees that can survive temperatures down to about 20 degrees.
+Yuzu trees, upright up to about 10', are the only citrus trees that can survive temperatures down to about 20 degrees.
 A necessary ingredient in many Asian dishes, the Yuzu fruit won't win any beauty contests, but its flavor and fragrance have no peer.
 Yuzu juice is used to make ponzu, the deeply fragrant rind is grated onto many dishes, and the fruit is plopped into a hot bath during the winter solstice.
-Fruit ripens during the fall and watch out for vicious thorns while harvesting.
-Grown on dwarfing rootstock in 5 gal containers.
-No flowers or fruit but plants nicely developed as of April 2013.
-Shipped in 3' x 1' x 1' braced boxes.
+Fruit ripens during the fall/winter and watch out for vicious thorns while harvesting.
+As of June 2017, trees are about 2' above pot, 1/2" caliper trunk, smaller than photo, flowering, new growth beginning.
+Grown in 5 gal containers.
+Shipped in 3' x 1' x 1' braced box.
+OUT OF STOCK.

 |Key Lime Tree 5 Gal|